SiddhantChalke/SiddhantChalke/README.md

 - 👋 Hi, I’m @SiddhantChalke
-- 👀 I’m a UI Developer and primarily work with JavaScript and React JS.
+- 👀 I’m a MERN Stack Developer with proficiency in React JS.
-- 🌱 I’m currently learning Next JS and TypeScript.
+- 🌱 I’m currently learning TypeScript.
 - 💞️ I’m looking to collaborate on projects.
 - 📫 Email me at: siddhantchalke20@gmail.com